mysstrixx/ColiseumPlayer/README.md

 It is an automation script for low-mobility users or those who have wrist pain.

 Still, use at your own risk.
 It should not be detectable but I cannot guarantee it.

-You may need to manually edit the resolution, target locations, et cetera.

-I did my best to make it look for images and click them or near them,

-but it might need help finding those images if you resolution is different so be aware:

-if it can't find anything that's why.

-You need to put your window on the right side of the screen probably to make this version work.

 Important note: